-5 Popular Wheel Configurations for Industrial Carts
+5 Popular Wheel Configurations for Heavy Duty Industrial Carts.

 An easy fix to this is to equip the industrial casters with swivel locks.
 Then when the cart needs to be moved or towed in a straight line, the rear casters can be locked.

 4-Wheel Caster Steer

-Drawback: The cart cannot freely move in any direction, to make a 90° turn the cart must be pulled around on a pivot of the rigid casters.
+Drawback: The cart cannot freely move in any direction.
+To make a 90° turn, the cart must be pulled around on a pivot of the rigid casters.

 4-Wheel Caster Steer (two rigid, two swivel)

 4-Wheel Diamond Pattern

 Drawback: It cannot carry heavy loads, because only three casters are in contact with the floor at one time (tilt type cart) and it cannot be pushed sideways.

 Another variation of this caster configuration is to replace the two rigid casters at the front and back of the cart with swivel casters.

 Wagon Type (Fifth Wheel Steer)

-This style uses two rigid casters in the rear of the cart with two axle mounted wheels in the front of the cart.
+This style uses two rigid casters in the rear of the cart with two axle-mounted wheels in the front of the cart.

 Wagon Type – Fifth Wheel Steer (two rigid, two swivel)

 6-Wheel Tilt or Non-Tilt

 This caster pattern allows the cart to turn in its own length and the cart style can either by tilt type or non-tilt for even greater load capacity.

-The engineering staff at Caster Concepts, Inc will work closely with you to help decide the cart configuration is best for your application.
+The engineering staff at Caster Concepts, Inc will work closely with you to help decide which cart configuration is best for your application.
 Good planning up front will assure the proper use of the rigid and swivel casters for long term performance.